 James R. Schmidt, Jr., BSME, Collision Reconstruction Engineer ::::

-James R. Schmidt, Jr., BSME, is a Collision Reconstruction Engineer with DJS Associates and can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+James R. Schmidt, Jr., BSME, is a Collision Reconstruction Engineer with DJS Associates, Inc. and can be reached via email at experts@forensicDJS.com or by phone at 215-659-2010.